-The HP C3007/09/10 Series of disk drives use a Reed-Solomon error correction code (ECC) for detection and correction of data errors.
+The HP C2240 Series of disk drives use a Reed-Solomon error correction code (ECC) for detection and correction of data errors.
 During a write operation, the ECC function generates 18 bytes of ECC information, and writes the information into the ECC field as the sector is written.
 During a read operation, the controller generates an 18-byte code from the data field being read, and compares it to the ECC field created during the write operation.
 If the 18-byte code differs from the ECC field, a data error is detected and the ECC field is used to correct the data.

-The ECC function is enabled or disabled via the DCR (Disable Correction) bit in parameter page 01h of the MODE SELECT command.
+The ECC function is enabled or disabled via the DCR (Disable Correction) bit in parameter page 01H of the MODE SELECT command.
 When enabled, the ECC algorithm divides a sector's data field into three interleaves, or rows, with a selectable correction factor of one, two, or three bytes per interleave.
 Mathematically, this converts to a maximum burst size of 72 bits per sector.
 However, the maximum number of bits that is guaranteed to fit into nine contiguous bytes is 65.
 Therefore, if an error burst longer than 65 bits falls exactly within the boundaries of nine contiguous bytes, it will be corrected.
-If it spreads across more than nine contiguous bytes, it will be flagged as unrecoverable.
+If it spreads across more than nine contiguous bytes, it will be flagged as unrecoverable after the error correction algorithm has been executed (i.e. read retry count, recalibrations, read with offset, reseek, etc.).